dwiknrd/llm_coursebook/README.md

    - Python basics for beginners
    - Variables, data types, basic operations, and functions in Python
    - Control structures: Conditional statements and loops
-   - Demonstration of Python usage in simple text processing

 - **Basics of Language Processing**
    - Introduction to Natural Language Processing (NLP)